Surveillance Pricing Index SPX

 About this project.

-Surveillance pricing scores fifty companies on whether your data is setting your price.
+Surveillance pricing scores 67 companies on whether your data is setting your price.
 Every score is traceable to a public source.
 No corporate funding.

 The Surveillance Pricing Index answers a question that should be simple: when you pay a price online, in an app, or at a shelf, is that price the same one your neighbor sees?
-SPX scores the fifty most consequential companies on four public dimensions — personalization depth, data intake breadth, consumer harm evidence, and opacity — and combines them into a single tier from Low to Critical.
+SPX scores the most consequential companies on four public dimensions: personalization depth, data intake breadth, consumer harm evidence, and opacity.
+The four combine into a single tier from Low to Critical.
 Sister tool to the Data Center Stress Index.

 How it works